FoLLgoTT/Warping/README.md

 # Warping for projection on a curved screen
 Projecting an image on a curved screen with a projector introduces several geometric distortions, because most lenses are engineered to be used on plane screens.
 These distortions can be compensated by software.

 This repository contains a GLSL/HLSL shader for MPV and MPC-HC.
 The shader has several variables which control the geometry distortion which is then applied with high quality bicubic filtering.
+Lanczos3 was also evaluated, but gave no better results than bicubic and was discarded.
 The shader is best applied after scaling of the player/renderer.
 Tests revealed the best result in this case.

 For MPV the target resolution has to be specified in the script, because there is no variable to get it from.